cosmoproject/cosmoproject.github.io/workshop.md

 title: Workshop
 permalink: /workshop/
 ---
+.. news: the next workshop is on 28th and 29th of November at FIX Makerspace in Trondheim (NO).
+More details [here](/COSMO_Workshop_Trondeim).

 ### Workshop description
 Currently the workshops are planned for a two-day (each 5 hours) schedule.
 This includes, designing the interface, soldering the components and learing to setting up the software.